matthew-a-spalding/madden_08_updater/process/step_1 README for madden_08_updater.txt

-    This document explains how to use the files in this folder to update the working "base" (already somewhat edited) Madden NFL '08 Roster file (entitled "base.ros") with the latest information from NFL.com, the most recent Madden NFL player ratings from EA, and my previous year's final player ratings file, entitled "My 20XX NFL Ratings - Final.csv".
+    This document explains how to use the files in this folder to update the working 'base' (already somewhat edited) Madden NFL '08 Roster file, entitled "base.ros", with the latest information from NFL.com, the most recent Madden NFL player ratings from EA, and my previous year's final player ratings file, entitled "My 20[XX] Player Attributes - FINAL 20[XX]_MM_DD.csv".

+                                        Step 1: Reading this README

     Reading this document is the first step, as indicated by this file's name.
 The next step, as seen in the filename of another file in this folder, is to download and clean the latest Madden ratings from EA Sports.
 Step 3 is to run the script "step_3_scrape_NFL_rosters.py" from inside the virtual environment in \process\scraping, the process for which is detailed below.
-The fourth step is to manually edit the file output by Step 3, 'NFL rosters.csv,' until it is in a finished state.
-The fifth step is to run "step_5_update_roster_file.py", which leads to the final step of validating the roster file and polishing it up before creating a new franchise.
+The fourth step is to manually edit the file output by Step 3, "My 20[XX] Player Attributes - Initial.csv", until it is in a finished state.
+The fifth step is to run "step_5_update_roster_file.py", which generates a roster file, "current.ros", and leads to the sixth and final step of validating and polishing the roster file before creating a new franchise.

     The full instructions for each remaining step follow:

                             Step 2: Download and clean the latest Madden ratings from EA.

-1. Get the most recent Madden NFL player ratings into a CSV file.
+A. Get the most recent Madden NFL player ratings into a CSV file.

-    a.
-These can usually be found online at sites like http://maddenratings.weebly.com or OperationSports at https://forums.operationsports.com/forums/madden-nfl-football/.
+    1. These can usually be found online at sites like http://maddenratings.weebly.com or OperationSports at https://forums.operationsports.com/forums/madden-nfl-football/.
 Put the original file in the folder "docs\EA ratings\originals", and immediately export a copy of the original as a CSV file named "Madden [XX] Player Ratings.csv" (where [XX] is the last two digits of the year) into the folder "docs\EA ratings\edited".

-Flatten the player ratings file into one sheet (if it wasn't already), remove any stat columns that we are not interested in using, and validate the data (check for missing fields, invalid values like birthdates which aren't dates, etc.).
+    2. Flatten the "Madden [XX] Player Ratings.csv" player ratings file into one sheet (if it wasn't already), remove any stat columns that we are not interested in using, and validate the data (check for missing fields, invalid values like birthdates which aren't dates, etc.).
-    Once cleaned, make a copy of that file in the folder "\process\inputs\step3" and rename it to "Latest Madden Ratings.csv", overwriting any previous copy there.

-    b.
-The columns to keep in the file "Madden [XX] Player Ratings.csv" / "Latest Madden Ratings.csv" (with fields capitalized and punctuated exactly as shown - no lower_case underscore-connected fields) are:
+    The columns to keep in the file "Madden [XX] Player Ratings.csv" / "Latest Madden Ratings.csv" (with fields capitalized and punctuated exactly as shown - NOT lower_case underscore-connected fields) are:
         Team
         First Name
         Last Name